paolobrasolin/fletcher/README.md

 ## Practical considerations

-There are ways many roads to implementation, but we can fix a two constraints:
+There are ways many roads to implementation, but we can fix two constraints:

 - this must work in a browser
 - this must be written in a pleasant language